PatrickMaier/HdpH/ReadMe.txt

 KNOWN PROBLEMS

-HdpH built with GHC 6.12.3 and MPICH2 1.2.x on 64bit Linux machines tends
+* HdpH built with GHC 6.12.3 and MPICH2 1.2.x on 64bit Linux machines tends
   to get stuck during the MPI shutdown phase.
 The cause of the problem is yet unknown.
 GHC 7.2.1 does not appear to have this problem.

+* Running HdpH on all cores of a multicore machine (eg. running with 4 schedulers on a quad-core) often results in extremely variable runtimes.
+  The exact cause is yet unknown but it appears related to a known GHC phenomenon, the "last core slowdown".
+For now, the workaround is to avoid running on all cores (eg. use only 3 cores of a quad-core).

 DIRECTORY STRUCTURE